About self‑insurance

 During this phase, the self-insured licensee:

-- works closely with Comcare to develop their management systems
+- works closely with Comcare to develop its management systems

-- is subject to reviews of claims, rehabilitation, prevention and data systems to ensure that licence conditions and performance standards are met, or substantial progress is being made to meeting these standards
+- is subject to reviews of claims, rehabilitation, prevention and data systems to ensure that licence conditions and performance standards are met, or substantial progress is being made to meet these standards

 - begins to regularly report against licence conditions and performance standards.